hestiacp/hestiacp/docs/docs/server-administration/backup-restore.md

 To edit the number of backups, please read the [Packages](../user-guide/packages) and [Users](../user-guide/users) documentation.
 You will need to create or edit a package, and assign it to the desired user.

-## Not enough disk space available to preform the backup
+## Not enough disk space available to perform the backup

 For safety reasons, Hestia takes into account 2x the user’s disk usage when creating a backup.
 Therefore, before starting a backup, we check how much disk usage a user has left.
 If you encounter this error, you can do one of the following to solve the issue: